-This implies that gender equality policy objectives and priorities must formulated based on an analysis of the status quo with regard to the three gender equality dimensions (gender analysis).
-The next steps are to design and implement measures to achieve the desired objectives.
-The implementation of these measures should constantly be monitored.
-Ideally, this monitoring should be accompanied by an evaluation of the measures - either in parallel with the implementation to identify starting points for further development of the measures or ex post to measure their effectiveness.
+This implies that gender equality policy objectives and priorities must be formulated based on an analysis of the status quo with regard to the three gender equality dimensions (gender analysis).
+The next steps are to design and implement achieve the measures to desired objectives.
+The implementation of these measures should constantly be monitored. monitoring Ideally, this should be accompanied by an evaluation of the measures - either in parallel with the implementation to identify starting points for further development of the measures or ex post to measure their effectiveness.